opensourcepos/opensourcepos/README.md

 FAQ
 ---
-If a blank page (HTTP status 500) shows after search completion or receipt generation, then double check php5-gd presence in your php installation.
+* If a blank page (HTTP status 500) shows after search completion or receipt generation, then double check php5-gd presence in your php installation.
 On windows check in php.ini whether the lib is installed.
 On Ubuntu issue `sudo apt-get install php5-gd`.
 Also have a look at the Dockerfile for a complete list of recommended packages.

+* If following error is sene in sales module `Message: Class 'NumberFormatter' not found` then you don't have `php5-intl` extension installed.
+Please check the [wiki](https://github.com/jekkos/opensourcepos/wiki/Localisation-support#php5-intl-extension-installation) to resolve this issue on your platform.

 ca